MarkLipski/Course-Notes/Micro Computer Interfacing/chapter1.md

 ==================

-Now that you have an idea of what an MCU is, hopefully you can now derive some reasons for learning the information in this course.\
+Now that you have an idea of what an MCU is, hopefully you can now derive some reasons for learning the information in this course.
 MCUs are often used in control systems.
 They can be very digital in nature, or even replace analog control systems due to their diversity and how inexpensive they are.
-They can be used in DSP(Digital Signal Processing) applications, control a car, run your microwave, or any given number of applications.\
+They can be used in DSP(Digital Signal Processing) applications, control a car, run your microwave, or any given number of applications.
 Some more interesting examples of MCU use would be something like a fitbit.
-A fitbit is essentially an accelerometer hooked up to an MCU which then transmits the accelerometer data via bluetooth to your phone.//
+A fitbit is essentially an accelerometer hooked up to an MCU which then transmits the accelerometer data via bluetooth to your phone.

 Important topics in Microcomputer interfacing are: